SPOTLIGHT: ILLINOIS ORGY—ROME CONNECTION premieres Monday, Sept. 20 after Catholic Info Hour at 7 PM ET

 HOLLYWOOD, Calif.
 (ChurchMilitant.com) - A trio of Catholic Hollywood filmmakers committed to bringing one of Christianity's greatest mysteries to the big screen are calling on the faithful to help carry the project over the finish line.

-Catholic laymen Angelo Libutti, Ray Grijalba and Austin Kelly have joined forces in an all-or-nothing drive to produce — and crowdfund — a Hollywood-style documentary about eucharistic miracles to be released in 2021.
+Catholic laymen Angelo Libutti and Ray Grijalba have joined forces in an all-or-nothing drive to produce — and raise money for — a Hollywood-style documentary about eucharistic miracles scheduled for release in 2021.
 The film builds on the work of Bl.
 Carlo Acutis, who was beatified last year in Assisi.
 During his short life, the Italian teen created a multi-dimensional website honoring the many miracles of the Holy Eucharist throughout the centuries and across the world.

 Popular author Fr.
 Donald Calloway, who heard about the upcoming film, explained to Church Militant on Tuesday why he thinks the film is important, especially now: